Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: EXPERIMENTS AND RESULTS

 \subsection{Comparisons with the State-of-the-Art Methods}

-In this section, we present a detailed evaluation of our approach on three public hyperspectral image datasets, \emph{i.e}., CAVE dataset \cite{yasuma2010generalized}, Harvard dataset \cite{chakrabarti2011statistics} and Foster dataset \cite{nascimento2016spatial}.
-We compare the proposed method with five existing SR methods, including two state-of-the-art deep single gray/RGB image super-resolution methods, VDSR \cite{kim2016accurate}, RCAN \cite{zhang2018image}, and three representative deep single hyperspectral image super-resolution methods, 3DCNN \cite{mei2017hyperspectral}, GDRRN \cite{li2018single} and SSPSR \cite{jiang2020learning}.
-In order to obtain the best performance, we carefully adjust the hyperparameters of these comparison methods.
-The bicubic interpolation is used as our baseline.
-Table \ref{tab:CAVE}, \ref{tab:Harvard} and \ref{tab:Foster} depict the average objective performance over testing images of all comparison algorithms on three datasets, where bold denotes the best result, underline represents the second best.
+In this section, we evaluate the single image super-resolution effect of FRLGN in detail on three benchmarks, namely CAVE dataset \cite{yasuma2010generalized}, Harvard dataset \cite{chakrabarti2011statistics} and Chikusei dataset \cite{NYokoya2016}.
+Specifically, we compare the FRLGN with five existing super-resolution approaches, including two advanced deep multispectral image super-resolution methods, VDSR \cite{kim2016accurate}, RCAN \cite{zhang2018image}, and three representative HSI super-resolution methods, 3DCNN \cite{mei2017hyperspectral}, GDRRN \cite{li2018single} and SSPSR \cite{jiang2020learning}.
+In addition, we carefully tune the hyper-parameters of these super-resolution methods to obtain a good performance.
+Moreover, the bicubic interpolation is used as our baseline model.
+Table \ref{tab:CAVE}, \ref{tab:Harvard} and \ref{tab:Foster} depict the quantitative performance of all super-resolution algorithms over testing images on three datasets, where bold indicates the best results.